 LEL (lower explosive limit) and LFL (lower flammable limit) are used interchangeably according to fire science literature and regulation.
 The LEL is the defined minimum concentration of gases and vapors suspended in the air that allows for ignition in the presence of an energy source.
-On the opposite spectrum there is the UEL (upper flammable limit) which is the maximum concentration of vapor or gas that will allow for ignition.
+On the opposite spectrum, there is the UEL (upper flammable limit) which is the maximum concentration of vapor or gas that will allow for ignition.
 Anything above that specific concentration level will not ignite.
 LEL and UEL are terms commonly used in the oil and gas industry as well as shipyards due to the frequency of working in confined spaces in the presence of chemical vapors and gases.
 Other working environments that often cause ignition hazards regarding both LEL and UEL are present in drying paints, cleaning with acids or solvents, and even the fermentation and decomposition process.

 Another large part of understanding the LEL of these combustion hazards involves the fire triangle model.
 This model has a big part in determining when these types of explosions and fire hazards have the chance to occur.
-Prior to combustion, there are three parts needed for ignition and those are an oxidizing agent (usually oxygen), heat (an ignition source), and fuel (the combustible gas).
+Before combustion, there are three parts needed for ignition and those are an oxidizing agent (usually oxygen), heat (an ignition source), and fuel (the combustible gas).
 However, these three requirements change when different combustible gases are present.
 Not only that, but the flammable range for each of those gases will also differ when oxygen levels change from the normal oxygen saturation of 21%.

 OSHA Guidelines + LEL

-Guidelines supported by OSHA exist in the attempt to help employers comply with regulations concerning confined space.
+Guidelines supported by OSHA exist in an attempt to help employers comply with regulations concerning confined space.
 By following these guidelines, the prevention of accidents involving volatile chemical explosions is attainable.
 One of these guidelines involving LEL, for example, is located in section 1915.12(b)(3).
 OSHA states “Atmospheres with a concentration of flammable vapors at or above 10 percent of the lower explosive level (LEL) are considered hazardous when located in confined spaces.
 However, atmospheres with flammable vapors below 10 percent of the LEL are not necessarily safe.”
-To follow this guideline, care should be taken perform a fire risk assessment to identify any leaks and doing as much as possible outside the confined space itself where work is required.
+To follow this guideline, care should be taken to perform a fire risk assessment to identify any leaks and doing as much as possible outside the confined space itself where work is required.

 - What is H2S?